Our products

 Oil temperature Very high (oil bubbles when served) Medium-high

-Chili pepper Always present (spicier) Optional or moderate
+Chili Always present (spicier) Optional or moderate

 Presentation In a sizzling clay pot In a casserole or plate